Cypher1/no_debug/README.md

 # no_debug

-Helper crate to omit debug and display info for some values
+Helper types to omit debug and display info for select values.